bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 <!-- toc -->

+> A quick summary in video form is also available [here](https://gitnation.com/contents/hot-module-replacement-is-easy).

 ## What it takes to replace modules

 In essence, HMR is about replacing modules on the fly while your app is running.
 Most bundlers use ECMAScript modules (ESM) as the _module_ because it's easier to analyze the imports and exports, which helps to inform how a replacement in one module will affect other related modules.